Corporate Governance Policy

 Registration should be made in writing, either via mail or e-mail.
 The Board of Directors wants to facilitate so that as many shareholders as possible are able to participate.
 Shareholders who are unable to attend in person, are encouraged to appoint a proxy.
 A special proxy form is available which facilitates separate voting instructions for each issue to be considered by the general meeting and for each of the candidates nominated for election.
 The Company will nominate one or more persons to vote as proxy for shareholders.

 The Chairman of the Board will, and other Board members may, attend the general meeting.
+This is a deviation from NUES’ recommendation.
 The CEO and CFO participate on behalf of the Company, and representatives from the auditor will also participate in the meeting.

 Agenda and implementation